 Hearing audio, signed County determination, EXIF-locked photographs, public records request with stamped receipt — all available.
 Site walkthroughs welcome.

 The variance is being pursued by two specific entities: Verizon Communications, Inc. as the wireless carrier and corporate beneficiary, and Magnum Paving as the host parcel operator.
-Either of them could withdraw their support for the variance at any time.
+Either can end this on their own.
+Verizon can withdraw the application.
+Magnum Paving can decline to host the tower.
 Calls and emails — civil, fact-based, identifying yourself — go on the public record and are part of how citizens engage with corporate decision-making.

 Verizon Communications, Inc.